 What is the difference between capital budgeting and working capital management?

-Working capital refers to a company’s current assets, like cash and current liabilities, such as accounts payable.
+Working capital is a measure of liquidity, being the difference between a company’s current assets and current liabilities.
 Working capital management is a process to optimize a company’s current assets and liabilities to meet short-term goals.
-Capital budgeting is the process of evaluating the best way to invest money in long-term projects that increase the value of a business, such as purchasing machinery, building facilities or investing in new product development.
+Capital budgeting is the process of evaluating the best way to invest money in long-term projects that increase the value of a business, such as purchasing machinery, building facilities, or investing in new product development.

 What is meant by capital budget?